xitu/gold-miner/article/2020/adaptive-video-with-css-math.md

 # Adaptive video with CSS Math

-## Adaptive video with custom properties and CSS Math

 When I was digging into [CSS math functions](https://www.w3.org/TR/css-values-4/#calc-notation), I had thought about responsive iframes.
 Some solutions already exist, like [this](https://css-tricks.com/fluid-width-video/), but there we need to use an additional wrapper or JS.
 What if we could achieve the same behaviour without wrapper and with pure CSS?

 First we need to get aspect ratio.
 We can’t get them from attributes (this approach [exists](https://www.w3.org/TR/css-values-3/#attr-notation) in spec, but is not supported by browsers), so need to use custom properties: